What is Fund for Shared Insight?

 Shared Insight pools financial and other resources to provide grants, technical assistance, and community-building through collaborative philanthropy.
 Our efforts foster more openness and information sharing among funders; support the implementation of high-quality feedback loops at nonprofits serving diverse populations; and drive research examining how openness and feedback can lead to better results.

 Listen to Melinda Tuan, Managing Director of Fund for Shared Insight, explain Fund for Shared Insight

 Who is involved with Fund for Shared Insight?

-Core funders are: the Rita Allen Foundation, Einhorn Family Charitable Trust, Ford Foundation, Bill & Melinda Gates Foundation, William and Flora Hewlett Foundation, The James Irvine Foundation, The JPB Foundation, W.K.
-Kellogg Foundation, Liquidnet, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation, and The Rockefeller Foundation.
-Additional, or what we call “sidecar” funders, who provide project specific support, include the Barr Foundation, the John D. and Catherine T. MacArthur Foundation, Omidyar Network, and the Rockefeller Brothers Fund, Also, through our Listen for Good initiative, we have engaged dozens of other funders in our work to hear from the people we seek to help.
+Core funders are the Rita Allen Foundation, Barr Foundation, Einhorn Family Charitable Trust, Ford Foundation, Bill & Melinda Gates Foundation, William and Flora Hewlett Foundation, The James Irvine Foundation, The JPB Foundation, W.K.
+Kellogg Foundation, Gordon and Betty Moore Foundation, David and Lucile Packard Foundation, and The Rockefeller Foundation.
+Sidecar funders, additional funders that provide project-specific support, are LiquidNet, John D. and Catherine T. MacArthur Foundation, Omidyar Network, Rockefeller Brothers Fund, and Walton Family Foundation.
+Also, through our Listen for Good initiative, we have engaged dozens of other funders in our work to hear from the people we seek to help.
 We welcome funders to join this effort, which will unfold over several years.
 Fund for Shared Insight is a sponsored project of Rockefeller Philanthropy Advisors.